azeemkhot/covid19-analysis-spark/README.md

 ## DATA INGESTION
 The process of obtaining and importing data for immediate use or storage in a database is known as data ingestion.
 To take something in or absorb something is to ingest it.
-There are three ways to carry out data ingestion, including real time, batches, or a combination of both in a setup known as lambda architecture.
-Depending on their company objectives, IT environment, and financial constraints, companies might choose one of these varieties.
+\
 The COVID-19 dataset used here is for the months of April, May, and June 2022.
 Three folders named apr22, may22, and jun22 were used to save the day-wise csv files of the dataset.
 The segregation is as follows:

 <table>
   <tr>